Apiquet/Reinforcement_learning/README.md

 The project is explained [here](https://apiquet.com/2021/11/12/playing-atari-with-deep-reinforcement-learning/)

-It explains all the steps involved in building a neural network to play Atari games: loading the OpenAi Gym environment, preprocessing the environment to feed the CNN, building the CNN, building the training process.
+It explains all the steps involved in building a neural network to play Atari games; how to: get the OpenAi Gym environment, preprocess the environment to feed the CNN, implement the CNN, create the training loop.